The International Tracing Service (ITS) in Bad Arolsen

 What links the Federal Foreign Office and the Tracing Service?

 Germany’s prime representative on the International Commission, the main governing body of the ITS, is a member of the Federal Foreign Office.
-The rotating chair of the Commission is currently also held by the Federal Foreign Office (from June 2012 to June 2013).
+(The rotating chair of the Commission was also held by the Federal Foreign Office from June 2012 to June 2013.)
 Together with the Federal Government Commissioner for Culture and the Media, the Federal Foreign Office takes part in the annual meetings of the International Commission and its working groups.
 The Federal Foreign Office is also the depositary of the new ITS Agreement and the Partnership Agreement.
 The texts of both agreements can be found on our website:

 The tasks of the International Tracing Service